-• The Agritourism Initiative is made up of four eight-hour sessions taught by the WVU Extension and the West Virginia Department of Agriculture.
-The Agritourism Initiative helps people interested in tourism grow and develop their business in a responsible way by providing training in business planning and risk management relating to: opportunities, what the public is demanding, managing finances, hospitality and tourism management, food safety, emergency preparedness, and marketing.
-Participants are also taught about farm-based learning and education and how these experiences at their businesses can be tailored to an audience as well as state standards (i.e. curriculum).
-Target audiences include not only farm-based agritourism operators, but also other tourism service providers (e.g. bed and breakfasts, CVB staff, etc.).
-In order to increase the number and strength of agritourism businesses, the Department of Agriculture, Extension, WV Office of

-Tourism, and CVBs should coordinate to promote this program.
+The Agritourism Initiative is made up of four eight-hour sessions taught by the WVU Extension and the West Virginia Department of Agriculture.
+This initiative instructs people interested in tourism to grow and develop their business in a responsible way through training in business planning and risk management relating to viable opportunities, public demand, managing finances, hospitality and tourism management, food safety, emergency preparedness, and marketing.
+Participants also learn about farm-based learning and education and how these experiences can be tailored to state curriculum standards, or to an audience of farm-based agritourism operators and service providers.
+The West Virginia Department of Agriculture, WVU Extension, WV Office of Tourism, and CVBs should coordinate and promote this program.

-Action 3.4: Identify and Promote Policies Needed to Support Growth of the Industry (zoning, road signage, insurance policies etc.).
+Action 3.4: Identify and Promote Policies Needed to Support Growth of the Industry (zoning, road signage, insurance policies, etc.).